 WHO recommends that we should only drink two standard drinks per night.
 Any amount of alcohol can effect your health.
 Alcohol has short-term and long-term side effects.
 There is no way to avoid or prevent these side effects, other than to avoid alcohol altogether.
 If you do choose to drink alcohol, however, there are safety measures you can take.

 The selection of Recoverthol’s active ingredients is driven by a number of scientific principles and published research findings.
-On the basis of models of alcohol metabolism, increasing the amount of alcohol dehydrogenase cofactors, zinc, and nicotinamide within the body, will enhance alcohol metabolism.

 When we exercise, we need extra water to rehydrate.
 The same principle applies when drinking alcohol.
 You need to replace the Alcohol Dehydrogenase cofactors that you have used up to assist in managing hangover symptoms.

 So just like you have some water when you exercise, taking Recoverthol when you drink alcohol will help to replenish these cofactors.

 *Individual results may vary.

 Add the contents of one to two vials to a drink just before consumption, or as directed by your health professional.
 Do not consume more than four vials per day.
 Vitamin supplements should not replace a balanced diet.
 If symptoms persist consult your health care practitioner.

 This product does not increase or decrease the affects of alcohol.